675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 Cast Metal removable Partial Dentures -Ocean Breeze

-These are the most common type of partials.
+These are the most common types of partials.
 They use metal clasps or precision attachments to connect to your natural teeth a metal base that is made of cobalt-chromium alloy.

 The difference between metal clasps and precision attachments is aesthetics.
-If you care about how your partial looks , you may choose less noticeable precision attachments that slide into preparations.
-Generally, these dentures cost more than those with metal clasps, but will look more natural.
+If you care about how your partial looks, you may choose less noticeable precision attachments that slide into preparations.
+Generally, these dentures cost more than those with metal clasps, but they will look more natural.

 Cast Metal Removable Partial Dentures are a good permanent solution that can last many years.